WordPress plugins are required for a variety of reasons. They provide many features and functionality that your site would not otherwise have.

 Set up a security plugin

-Backing up your site on a regular basis ensures that you do not lose everything in the event of one of the previously stated issues.
-If you do, you will be able to restore your site to a previous state.
+Backing up your site regularly ensures that you do not lose everything in the event of one of the previously stated issues.
+If you do, you can restore your site to a previous state.

 Is it possible to avoid plugins simply using code snippets?